keras-team/keras-io/guides/md/keras_hub/stable_diffusion_3_in_keras_hub.md

 It is also worth noting that the preset "stable_diffusion_3_medium" excludes the T5XXL text encoder, as it requires significantly more GPU memory.
 The performace degradation is negligible in most cases.
+The weights, including T5XXL, will be available on KerasHub soon.

 ```python